AltahhanAi/Data_Science/docs/content/unit2/02_03_DT_vertebrate.md

 ![alt-text-2](images/DS_IMG061.png)

-<mark>CAPTION</mark>
-**Figure () (left) Linearly and non-linearly separable classes data with the decision boundaries of the corresponding decision tree which are shown to the right.
+**Figures (left) Linearly and non-linearly separable classes data with the decision boundaries of the corresponding decision tree which are shown to the right.
 (Right) actual corresponding decision trees.**

 Note how the algorithm struggled with the last case as the classes and its corresponding boundary becomes non-linearly separable.
 Linearly separable classes are those classes that we separate by just a line.
 Non-linearly separable classes are those that need more than one line to separate them or those that need another more complex shape to separate them, whether the shape is regular such as a circle or hyperbola or non-regular such as a convoluted curve.
 Here the boundaries are inferred from the decision tree itself, unlike the previous set of figures where the boundaries were assumed when we constructed the datasets.
 As we can see, the DT struggles the most when the data is diagonal.
 This is because the CART deals with one feature at a time in its conditions.
 Obviously, there are ways to work around this issue.
 The most obvious is to allow the DT to deal with two features inside its conditions.
-This would add to the complexity of the algorithms, and the problem becomes <mark>extenuated very expensive</mark> when we consider hundreds of features.
+This would add to the complexity of the algorithms, and the problem becomes extenuated when we consider hundreds of features.
 If we are to consider all possible combinations of even 20 features this would amount to checking $2^{20}=1,048,576$ combinations.
-If each one has 10 possible values we are talking about
-$10^{20}=100,000,000,000,000,000,000$ which is clearly problematic.
+If each one has 10 possible values we are talking about $10^{20}=100,000,000,000,000,000,000$ which is clearly problematic.
 So the DT might not be the best in dealing with these cases.
 In fact, it is not great at dealing with numerical data in general.
 Please note that the decision boundary idea is quite powerful and we will utilise it in other techniques more centrally.
 These better suited techniques include the perceptron, multi-layer perceptron and nearest neighbours classifiers.

 !!! abstract "Exercise"
      You can experiment with how to build a decision tree and visualise the decision boundaries for each of the above datasets in this <a href="https://leeds365-my.sharepoint.com/:u:/r/personal/scsaalt_leeds_ac_uk/Documents/Downloads/Resources%20for%20ODL%20MSc/Data%20Science%20Contents/unit2/code/DecisionTrees_DecisionBoundaries_and_OverfittingSymptoms.ipynb?csf=1&web=1&e=ADag4L" target="_blank">Jupyter notebook</a>.
 The exercise shows that DT are not very good at recognising the margin of the dataset when we have the data distributed in rectilinear but non-linearly separable boundaries.